College of Health Professions

 Sandra C. Bibb, dean

 The College of Health Professions was established in 1970.
-Programs of study are offered in advanced education in general dentistry, communication sciences and disorders, dental hygiene, health services management and community development, medical laboratory sciences, nursing, physical therapy and physician assistant.
+Programs of study are offered in advanced education in general dentistry, communication sciences and disorders, dental hygiene, public health sciences, medical laboratory sciences, nursing, physical therapy and physician assistant.
 The primary emphasis of the college’s health professions programs is the preparation of entry-level health professionals.
 Additionally, the college provides such services as continuing education and graduate education for health professionals.

 The curricula of the health professions programs build upon a foundation of courses from the liberal arts and sciences, education, health sciences and business.
-In addition to the on-campus academic experience, health professions students learn in clinical settings as they care for patients and interact with clients of the health care system.
-All clinical programs are dependent upon the outstanding health care facilities within Wichita and surrounding areas.
+In addition to the on-campus academic experience, health professions students learn in clinical and community settings as they care for patients and interact with clients of the health care system.
+All clinical programs are dependent upon the outstanding health care facilities and community partnerships within Wichita and surrounding areas.

 Programs in the college are accredited through the following agencies:

-- the Council on Academic Accreditation of Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association,
+- the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association,

 - the Commission on Dental Accreditation of the American Dental Association,